FREQUENTLY ASKED QUESTIONS

-No. The student must attend P&HCC the following fall after graduation from high school.
+No. The student must attend P&HCC the following fall after graduation from high school school or completion of a GED or homeschool program.
 If a student attends another institution and then attends P&HCC, we can assist the student with exploring other financial aid resources to assist with paying tuition and fees.

 Community Service Hours

 SEED students must complete eight hours of community service prior to July 31 for each year they receive the SEED Fund.